OpenBioMaps/documentation/official_docs/en/api.rst

 ----------------------------------------------
 Description: Optional column description

-Default value: Fix value for all observation.
+Default value: Fix value for all observations.
 It can be controlled with the following options:

- - '_input' it works as any other field with sticky flag.
+ - '_input' works as any other field with a sticky flag.
- - '_list' it works as any other list type field with sticky flag.
+ - '_list' works as any other list-type field with a sticky flag.
- - '_geometry' it works as geometry type field
+ - '_geometry' works as a geometry-type field
- - '_login_name' this value overriden by the user's name if logged in or returns as _input
+ - '_login_name' this value is overridden by the user's name if logged in or returns as _input
- - '_email' this value overriden by the user's email address if logged in or returns as _input
+ - '_email' this value overridden by the user's email address if logged in or returns as _input
  - '_autocomplete' alias of input
- - '_boolean' display as normal boolean list
+ - '_boolean' display as a normal boolean list
  - '_attachment' display as normal attachments field
- - '_datum' display as normal date field
+ - '_datum' display as a normal date field
  - '_auto_geometry' geometry field without extra options (map, set)
  - '_none' not used